Scanning integer points with lex-inequalities: A finite cutting plane algorithm for integer programming with linear objective: Lexicographic orderings and lex-inequalities

-\begin{remark} In the description given by Theorem \ref{thm:convex-hull}, for every $k$ such that $\bar x_k=0$ the $k$-th lex-cut is redundant, as it is the inequality $x_k\ge0$.
-Furthermore, if $\bar x_1>0$ then also the inequality $x_1\ge0$ is redundant, as it is dominated by the first lex-cut (which is $x_1\ge \bar x_1$).
+\begin{remark} In the description given by Theorem \ref{thm:convex-hull}, for every $k$ such that $\bar x_k=0$ the $k$-th lex-inequality is redundant, as it is the inequality $x_k\ge0$.
+Furthermore, if $\bar x_1>0$ then also the inequality $x_1\ge0$ is redundant, as it is dominated by the first lex-inequality (which is $x_1\ge \bar x_1$).
 It can be verified that the remaining inequalities provide an irredundant description of $Q(\bar x)$. \end{remark}